-In order to assess the performance of the Central Tracker in terms of the Figures of Merit defined above, a list of benchmark channels is suggested in Table 2 in an attempt to cover the full range of physics tasks for this detector:
+In order to assess the performance of the Central Tracker in terms of the figures of merit defined above, a list of benchmark channels is suggested in an attempt to cover the full range of physics tasks for this detector, see table 1.
+The connection of the benchmark channel to the Central Tracker figure of merit is given in table 3:

-As background for these channels $\bar{p}p$ and $\bar{p}A$ annihilation and elastic $\bar{p}p$ scattering, which produces a high flux of slow protons close to a polar angle in the laboratory frame of $\theta=90^\circ$, should be taken into account.
+As background for these channels $\bar{p}p$ and $\bar{p}A$ annihilation and elastic $\bar{p}p$ scattering, which produces a high flux of slow protons close to a polar angle in the laboratory frame of $\theta = 90^{\circ}$, should be taken into account.

 As a first preliminary result, the phase space of decay products of many different reactions, including the above channels, has been scanned to get an estimate of the required two track resolution.
 It was found that the angle between charged tracks is larger than 5° in most cases, except for hyperon decays.
-For tracks originating in the target, an angle of 5° translates into a minimum distance between tracks in the Central Tracker of $\sim 1 \, \mathrm{cm}$.
+For tracks originating in the target, an angle of 5° translates into a minimum distance between tracks in the Central Tracker of $\sim 1\,\mathrm{cm}$.